DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To be 100% compatible vs. VCV Rack 2 presets feature (as requested by many end users), any imported .wav file to USER waveform slot is saved inside the patch/preset json file (including autosave, occuring every 15-second), instead of inside an external "patch storage" (via **onSave()** and **onAdd()** C++ methods).

 **So, please proceed with caution about the number of .wav files you'll import to USER waveform slots!**.
 Above 4 imported waveforms, the WARNING (orange) LED at the bottom of the module (WARN./ERR. section, below joystick) is blinking orange, twice per second, to inform you it's risky about amount of datas stored to json file (patch or autosave file).
-Do not forget you'll can free (erase/clear) unused user waveform slots, by selecting any oscillator context (A, B, C, or D), in this case, the module's right click context menu offers a command to free (erase) the current user waveform slot, when required.
+Do not forget you'll can free (erase/clear) unused user waveform slots, by selecting any oscillator context (A, B, C, or D), in this case, the module's right click menu offers a command to free (erase) the current user waveform slot, when required.

 ---